-Monitoring Theme Land Tenure Monitoring Requirement Required Documentation Schedule of Requirement SS9 Proper Notification Communities and Communal Lands Forest Projects must hold the following assemblies: • Assembly(ies) prior to project submission to discuss SS1, SS2, SS3, and SS4. • Annual Assembly that addresses the themes in Section 0 (Meeting Notification, Participation, and Documentation). • Assembly(ies) for approval of project, Project Coordinator, project developer, and, if applicable, approval of Aggregate per SS5, SS6, SS7, and SS10.
-Posting requirements are specified in Section 0, SS9.
-1. A description of how notices of assemblies took place in order to include as many people as possible.
-Must be provided as part of the Project Data Report prior to initial verification and as part of annual reporting.
-Public and Private lands Forest Projects must hold at least one public meeting prior to registration.
-Posting requirements are specified in Section 0, SS9.
-1. A description of how notices of public meetings took place in order to include as many people as possible.
-2. Project Data Report or Annual Monitoring Report.
-Must be provided as part of the Project Data Report prior to initial verification.
-SS10 Participation Communities and Communal Lands Assembly must be open for community or communal group member participation.
-Community or communal group leadership must actively encourage participation from community or communal group members.
-Members of the community or communal group Copies of sign-in sheets must be attached to the Assembly Act.
-Assembly Act that summarizes community comments.
-Must be provided as part of the Project Data Report prior to initial verification and as part of annual monitoring.
-The Project Data Report or Annual must be incorporated in the design, development, and ongoing MRV of the Forest Project.
-Project Data Report or Annual Monitoring Report Monitoring Report must include a description of how members of the community will/have been incorporated in the design, development, and ongoing MRV of the Forest Project.
-Public and Private lands At least one meeting prior to project registration must be open to the public for participation.
+Monitoring Theme Land Tenure Monitoring Requirement Required Documentation Schedule of Requirement SS9 Proper Notification Comarcas and Collective Lands Forest Projects must hold a General Congress for the following purposes: General Congress prior to project submission to discuss SS1, SS2, SS3, and SS4.
+General Congress that addresses the themes in Section 3 (meeting notification, participation, and documentation).
+General Congress for approval of project, Project Coordinator, project developer, and, if applicable, approval of Aggregate per SS5, SS6, SS7, and SS10.
+Posting requirements are specified in Section 3, SS9.
+A description of how notices of the General Congress(es) took place in order to include as many people as possible.
+Must be provided as part of the Project Data Report prior to initial verification and a part of annual monitoring.
+Public and Private lands Forest Projects must hold at least one public meeting annually.
+Posting requirements are specified in Section 3, SS9.
+A description of how notices of the public meeting(s) took place in order to include as many people as possible.
+Project Data Report or Annual Monitoring Report

+SS10 Participation Comarcas and General Congress must be open for comarca or collective landowner participation.
+Comarca or collective landowner leadership must actively encourage participation from Copies of sign-in sheets must be attached to the General Congress Resolution.
+General Congress Must be provided as part of the Project Data Report prior to initial verification and as part of annual monitoring.
+The Project Data Report or Annual Monitoring Report must Lands comarca members or collective landowners. comarca members or collective landowners.
+Members of the comarca or collective lands must be incorporated in the design, development, and ongoing Resolution that summarizes community comments.
+3. Project Data Report or Annual Monitoring Report include a description of how members of the comarca or collective landowners will/have been incorporated in the design, development, and ongoing MRV of the Forest Project.
+Public and Private lands At least one annual meeting must be open to the public for participation.
 The Forest Owner must provide a space for participation from neighboring communities and/or landowners.
 Copies of sign-in sheets.
-Meeting notes that summarizes public comments.
-Project Data Report or Annual Monitoring Report Must be provided as part of the Project Data Report prior to initial verification.
-6644 Communities and Communal Lands Documentation of Assembly(ies) related to the Forest Project must occur as per Section 0, SS11.
-Assembly Act must address each item on the agenda and not on the agenda that were discussed.
-Assembly Act must be available to the public afterwards.
-Assembly Act accompanied with a description of how and when the Assembly Act was made available to community members must be prepared.
-Project Data Report or Annual Monitoring Report Must be provided as part of the SS11 Meeting Documentation Public and Private lands Documentation of meetings related to the Forest Project must occur as per Section 0, SS11.
-For all related meetings, meeting notes must address each item on the agenda and not on the agenda that were discussed.
-Meeting notes for public meetings must be available to the public, including neighboring landowners, afterwards; meeting notes 60 for all meetings must be documented in the Project Data Report.
+Meeting notes that summarize public comments.
+Project Data Report or Annual Monitoring Report Must be provided as part of the Project Data Report prior to initial verification and a part of annual monitoring.
+Comarcas and Collective Lands Documentation of General Congress(es) related to the Forest Project must occur as per Section 3, SS11.
+The General Congress must address each item on the agenda and not on the agenda that were discussed.
+A General Congress Resolution must be available to the public afterwards.
+1. General Congress Resolution accompanied with a description of how and when the Resolution was made available to comarca members or collective landowners must be prepared.
+2. Project Data Report or Annual Monitoring Report Must be provided as part of the SS11 Meeting Documentation Public and Private lands Documentation of all meetings must occur as per Section 3, SS11 Meeting notes must address each item on the agenda and not on the agenda that were discussed.
+Meeting notes from the public meeting must be available to the public, including neighboring landowners, afterwards; meeting notes 63 for all meetings must be documented in the Project Data Report.
 1. Meeting notes for all meetings.
 2. For public meetings, a description of how meeting notes are made available to the public, including neighboring landowners, must be prepared.
 3. Project Data Report or Annual Monitoring Report Project Data Report prior to initial verification and a part of annual monitoring.